k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - **Stages 2-4**: **Loop on the selected entities** - set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop in order to have 1 commit for all iterations:

-  1. Stage 2: Set the selected entity ID, returned by the Actor of Stage 1, to a String using the **ToString** Actor.
+  1. Stage 2: Set the selected entity ID - returned by the Actor of Stage 1 - to a String using the **ToString** Actor.

   2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library):